 In the main, warm (Max 50 degree Celsius) water is all that is necessary to clean the floor with a Rotowash.
-However, there will be times when a chemical is necessary, and this should be low foaming and neutral (Ph 7).
+However, there will be times when a chemical or detergent is necessary, and this should be low foaming and neutral (Ph 7).
 Always follow the manufacturer’s instructions.

 The simple rule is “Only a Capful – Never a Cup Full”.
 This is a good guide to use as it gives a clear indication of how little is needed.